syncfusion-content/javascript-docs/js/RadialMenu/item-customization.md

 You can customize the **Radial Menu** slider settings by using the **ticks**, **strokeWidth** and **labelSpace** properties.
 The **data-ej-slidersettings-ticks** property ppecifies the slider ticks for radial menu item.**data-ej-slidersettings-strokewidth** attribute is used to specify the slider's stroke width value.**data-ej-slidersettings-labelspace** attribute is used to specify the value of slider label space.

 Refer to the following code example.

-You can add slidersettings in radial menu items by referring this section.

 {% highlight html %}